-- 6.4.
-The pilot initially focused on helping those attending appointments at the Urology Department at Perth Royal Infirmary (PRI) with almost 400 people accessing the website to help plan their journey during the pilot phase. - 6.5.
-The Go NHS Tayside website enables patients, visitors and staff to plan sustainable journeys to all NHS Tayside sites.
-It allows them to plan their journey online and find out which types of transport they can use to attend their appointments.
-The site aims to help patients, visitors and staff access health facilities and services more easily, whilst raising awareness and use of more sustainable modes of transport. - 6.6.
-The Go NHS Tayside website has been developed with Scottish Government funding through Mobility as a Service (MaaS) Scotland, which helps organisations pilot their own innovative online journey planning tools.
+NHS Tayside website, which aims to assist those attending appointments or visiting hospital sites in Tayside. - 5.5.
+The pilot initially focused on helping those attending appointments at the Urology Department at Perth Royal Infirmary (PRI) with almost 400 people accessing the website to help plan their journey during the pilot phase. - 5.6.
+Due to the success of the pilot, the Go NHS Tayside website has been expanded to encompass all NHS Tayside sites, giving patients, visitors and staff the ability to plan sustainable journeys online and find out which types of transport they can use to attend their appointments.
+The site aims to help patients, visitors and staff access health facilities and services more easily, whilst raising awareness and use of more sustainable modes of transport. - 5.7.
+The Go NHS Tayside website has been developed with Scottish Government funding through its Mobility as a Service (MaaS) Investment Fund Scotland, which helps organisations pilot their own innovative online journey planning tools to achieve modal shift from single occupancy private vehicles to more active and public transport modes. - 5.8.
+The Transport to Healthcare Information Centre (THInC) for NHS Grampian is an excellent example of improving access to information for journey planning.
+It provides advice for members of the public and health and social care professionals alike, signposting them to relevant options and helping them to sustainably plan their journey.
+Community Transport operators are important partners in THInC alongside NHS Grampian, Aberdeenshire Council and Nestrans, the regional transport partnership.
+THInC offers a model for other NHS boards to learn from and replicate.